kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		\left(\mathbf{X}^T\mathbf{X}\right)^{-1}= \begin{bmatrix} 0.323 & 0.297 \\ 0.297 & 0.289 \end{bmatrix}
 	\end{array}

 The non-zero off-diagonal elements indicate that the variance of the :math:`b_1` coefficient is related to the variance of the :math:`b_2` coefficient as well.
+This result is true for most regression models, indicating we can't accurately interpret each regression coefficient's confidence interval on its own.

-For two variables, the general relationship is that:
+For the two variable case, :math:`y = b_1x_1 + b_2x_2`, the general relationship is that:

 .. math::